 The Women’s Business Council (WBC) was set up by, the now Prime Minister, Theresa May in 2012, as a government-backed, business-led initiative.
 We launched our ‘Maximising women’s contribution to future economic growth’ report in June 2013.
 The Council has remained in place to oversee the implementation of the business recommendations, raise the profile of the Council’s priorities and champion best practice.
 Due to its success, the WBC’s remit was extended to 2019.
-The WBC is currently chaired by Dame Cilla Snowball former Group Chair and CEO of AMV BBDO.
+The WBC is currently chaired by Fiona Dawson, President of Mars Global Food, Multisales and Global Customers.

 The WBC aims to encourage action within business to implement the recommendations outlined in the 2013 report.
 Through these recommendations the WBC believe that we have the opportunity to raise aspirations and allow talented people to reach their long term potential – ultimately, this will improve the talent pipeline and drive economic growth, positioning the economy for success.